Omenia/robotframework_for_apis/README.md

 [RESTinstance](https://github.com/asyrjasalo/RESTinstance)
 for API (test) automation.

-**Disclaimer:** My intentions do not include competing with already existing good solutions: RESTinstance is targeted for JSON APIs (only) - the two libraries are not mutually exclusive.
+**Disclaimer:** Our intentions do not include competing with already existing good solutions: RESTinstance is targeted for JSON APIs (only).

 ## Rationale